The Famous WordPress 5-Minute Installation For Non-Techies

 (Step 1: Create A Database)

-Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is your database name.
+Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is the database name.
 Your configuration will show a different username prefix based on your domain name.

 (Save your database name into a plain text file)